Korean diaspora: History

-Origins

-Prior to the modern era, Korea had been a territorially stable polity for centuries; as Jaeeun Kim described it, "The congruence of territory, polity and population was taken for granted".
+Before the modern era, Korea had been a territorially stable polity for centuries.
+Significant migration out of Korea did not begin until the late 19th century.

+Japanese and Portuguese slave trade

+During the 1592–1598 Imjin War, tens of thousands of enslaved Koreans were taken from Korea to Japan, with the first shipment being taken in October 1592.
+Some were allowed to return to Korea, but many were made to stay in Japan, with the famous example of Korean samurai Wakita Naokata (Kim Yŏch'ŏl).
+Some were made saints in the 17th-century (205 Martyrs of Japan).
+The Portuguese then sent some of them elsewhere, namely Portuguese Macau.
+A community of several thousand Koreans formed near the Church of Saint Paul.
+Others were sent to Manila in the Spanish Philippines, at least one to Goa, and likely one (Thome Corea) to Ambon Island, where he died in 1623.
+An António Corea was taken to Florence and Rome, and is possibly the first Korean to set foot in Europe.

+The international trade of Korean slaves declined shortly after the end of the Japanese invasions due to a number of prohibitions from various Japanese, Catholic, and Spanish and Portuguese colonial authorities.
+Despite the near halt in their export from Japan, their labor continued to be used.

+Rise

 Large-scale emigration from Korea began as early as the mid-1860s, mainly into the Russian Far East and Northeast China; these emigrants became the ancestors of the two million Koreans in China and several hundred thousand Koryo-saram.

 Korea under Japanese rule

 During the Japanese colonial period of 1910–1945, Koreans were often recruited or forced into indentured servitude to work in mainland Japan, Karafuto Prefecture (Sakhalin) and Manchukuo, especially in the 1930s and early 1940s; the ones who chose to remain in Japan at the end of the war became known as Zainichi Koreans, while the roughly 40 thousand who were trapped in Karafuto after the Soviet invasion are typically referred to as Sakhalin Koreans.
 According to the statistics at Immigration Bureau of Japan, there were 901,284 Koreans resident in Japan As of 2005, of whom 515,570 were permanent residents and another 284,840 were naturalized citizens.

 Aside from migration within the Empire of Japan or its puppet state of Manchukuo, some Koreans also escaped Japanese-ruled territory entirely, heading to Shanghai, a major centre of the Korean independence movement or to the already-established Korean communities of the Russian Far East.
 However, the latter would find themselves deported to Central Asia in 1938.